Professor Norm Matloff

 $ export DYLD_LIBRARY_PATH=/usr/local/lib/tbb

 At present, the above automatically sets up for the OpenMP and TBB backends only, with the GPU case still under construction.
-The latter will be completed soon, but for now, compile by hand, using the instructions below.
+For now, compile by hand, using the instructions below.

 Many R routines in the Rth package allow the user to set the number of threads uses on multicore backends.
 Some points should be mentioned regarding this.